 A-SAFE is the leading manufacturer of advanced polymer safety barriers and bollards.

-The company began life as a polymer manufacturer specialising in film products, before turning to the world of safety.
+The company began life as a polymer manufacturer specializing in film products, before turning to the world of safety.
 In 2001, A-SAFE invented and created the very first advanced polymer safety barrier.
 Twenty years later, A-SAFE products are trusted by the world's best-known brands.
-Now in their third generation, A-SAFE barriers uses patented design to deliver unrivalled impact protection.
+Now in their third generation, A-SAFE barriers uses a patented design to deliver unrivalled impact protection.
 Our barriers are made with a unique polymer called Memaplex™.

 What is Memaplex™?